null138/se-skybox-generator/README.md

 - Panorama to Cubemap by [Lucas Crane (jaxry)](https://github.com/jaxry) – licensed under GNU Lesser General Public License v3.0 (LGPL-3.0)
 - VTFCmd from VTFLib by Neil "Jed" Jedrzejewski and Ryan "Nemesis" Gregg.

+# Notes
+**Python turned out to be really slow for image handling (like ~100× slower than JS), so i moved the image generating logic to JavaScript where it runs much faster.**
+**That JS part is then bridged into Python for 'VTFCmd'.
+The interface itself is just done in HTML.**

 #